Chousti/photonion/README.md

 - [ ] Richard: proof read code
 - [ ] Richard: check that the data provided in /models is enough/too much, should we remove the summaries?
 - [ ] Richard: Could you put together some brief instructions for how to train/optimize a model?
+- [ ] Nick: Add note that the model struggles with negative fluxes (as these cannot be converted to AB.
+Setting the observations to some arbitrarily small value also doesn't work as it boosts the colours to unphysical levels.

 ## Example Usage
 Here's an easy example of how to use the package to infer $\dot{N}_{\rm ion}$ from photometry in JADES bands: